Intota: Working with your Search Results

 If you are not certain you have found the correct database, you can view additional information about a database by clicking on the database name or the Database link on the right side of the screen:

-- Clicking on the database name takes you to the Database Details page where you can view information such as the database URL and titles, and to add the resource to your profile you can click the Start Tracking button on the right side to change the status of the resource.
+Selecting the database name takes you to the Database Details page where you can view information such as the database URL and titles, and to add the resource to your profile you can click the Start Tracking button on the right side to change the status of the resource.

-- Clicking on the right side Database link opens up a preview pane on the right side which also provides an overview of the database.
+Selecting the right side Database link opens up a preview pane on the right side which also provides an overview of the database.
 Add the database to your profile by clicking the Change Status link on the top right side of the screen.

 Once a database is added, it can take up to a day for the database to be available for patrons in your E-Journal Portal and other discovery services.

-IMPORTANT NOTE: If your library has full-text access to all of the resources in the newly added database, then you are done adding that database to your profile.
+If your library has full-text access to all of the resources in the newly added database, then you are done adding that database to your profile.
 However, if you do not have full-text access to all resources in that database, you will need to select those full-text resources using this documentation about including select titles.

 - If you skip this important step, your patrons will receive false information: Resources will be displayed as full text, and when they select the resources on the Search Results page, they will be denied full-text access.

 Selecting the provider name takes you to the Provider Details page where you can access information about the content provider and complete tasks related to the provider.